Wei-Ji-Chen/cse15l-lab-reports/Lab-Report-4-Week-8.md

 -------------
 **Code Change to Fix Program**

 To make the program work, the code contained within the backticks need to be checked.
-It need to check if the code within the backticks change the markdown link.
+It need to check if the code within the backticks changes the markdown link.
 A link will need to have [] and () and if the backticks changes either the bracket or paranthesis, the markdownlink doesn't work.

-Specifically, we can check if there is a [] after removing the inside content of ``.
-In the case that's true, then the content inside () will be printed out.
-Else, the line is skipped.
-The problem that's causing the program to not produce the expected output is that the backticks could cause the contents inside the brackets and paranthesis to not generate a link.
+To be more specific, the problem that's causing the program to not produce the expected output is that the backticks could cause the contents inside the brackets and paranthesis to not generate a link.
+If the backticks change the bracket or paranthesis so that they are no longer in the link, the markdown link wouldn't work.
+Therefore, the code change of checking if the backticks change the markdown link is necessary to make the program run

 -------------------
 ## Snippet 2 ##